 But as we pointed out in Daniel 2, the movement in the Bible is from east to west.
-When

-Napoleon and Hitler tried to move west to east and take Russia, they both "lost their shirts."
+When Napoleon and Hitler tried to move west to east and take Russia, they both "lost their shirts."
 Though successful in his military campaigns, Alexander paid personally for the west-to-east movement.
 Upon returning to Babylon from his India campaign, he finally succumbed to the ravages of years of alcoholism.
-After a night of extremely heavy drinking, he took fever and died ten days later at the age of 32 (one month short of his 33rd birthday).
-"When he was strong, the great horn was broken" (vs. 8).
-The practical application should be obvious: "whosoever exalteth himself shall be abased" (Luke 14:11) (Peter Ruckman, Bible Believer's Commentary on Daniel, pages 207-208)."
+After a night of extremely heavy drinking, he took fever and died ten days later at the age of 32 (one month short of his 33rd birthday).73 "When he was strong, the great horn was broken" (vs. 8).
+The practical application should be obvious: "whosoever exalteth himself shall be abased" (Luke 14:11)."